 Breakfast for the public is a prix-fixe menu.
 All you have to do is choose from each section, so no big decisions early in the morning.
 It is not a la carte, it is one price, one choice, from each section.

 First decide between coffee, tea or hot chocolate.
-Then pick your juice, which are all freshly squeezed and prepared.
-Next choose from their list of seasonal fruits which come with yogurt, granola and local honey.
+Then pick your juice, which is all freshly squeezed and prepared.
+Next choose from their list of seasonal fruits which come with yogurt, granola, and local honey.
 Next up is your eggs.
 They have a great selection of egg dishes, omelets, or a healthy tortilla.
 All dishes come with bacon and a grilled tomato.
 Yum!

 The morning we ventured to Sahara, we had eggs benedict without the hollandaise (yes, we did ask for eggs benny without salsa!) and a ham and cheese omelet.
 Loved them both.
 Next time I will try the healthy tortilla which comes with egg, chaya (local spinach) carrots and spring onion for a change in pace.